How to Install Dropbox on Windows 11: Step-by-Step Guide

 After a few minutes, the app should be installed and ready to use.
 When it opens, log in with your Dropbox account or create one if you don’t already have an account.

-If the app doesn’t open after the installation, simply go to the hidden apps section of the Taskbar and select it.
+If the app doesn’t open after the installation, go to the hidden apps section of the Taskbar and select it.

 That should open the Dropbox app sign-in pop-up to link your computer to your account.

-Once you sign in, you’ll get a similar message: “You’re all set to install Dropbox on your computer.”
+Once you sign in, you’ll get a message: “You’re all set to install Dropbox on your computer.”
 Then click the Continue with the installation link.

 You’ll be prompted to set up file sync on a new computer.
-When prompted with two sync options.
-Make files locally and make files online only.
+When prompted with two sync options, you’ll see: ‘Make files local’ or ‘Make files online only’.
 Select the sync option and continue.
-Making files local comes with basic features that allow you to sync your Dropbox account to your local computer.
+Choosing to ‘Make files local’ lets you sync your Dropbox account directly to your computer.

 Next, you’ll be prompted to select the folders you want to sync with other computers or back online.